ILR Salary Threshold: What Skilled Workers Need to Earn in 2026

 What to Check Before Applying

-If you've changed jobs during your qualifying period, your new sponsor's COS date determines your cohort — not your original visa grant date.
+If you've changed jobs during your qualifying period, your initial sponsorship date determines your cohort — not simply the date of a later sponsor's COS.
 This is a common source of confusion that affects which threshold applies.

 What If Your Employer Changed Your SOC Code?

-If your employer updated your Certificate of Sponsorship because your role evolved and changed your SOC code, your cohort date may effectively reset.
-The cohort is based on your current COS issue date — and if that COS was issued recently, you may fall into a higher threshold bracket than you expected.
+If your employer updated your Certificate of Sponsorship because your role evolved and changed your SOC code, do not assume that your salary cohort resets.
+The cohort is based on when you were first sponsored; the updated SOC code and going rate must still be checked.

 This catches applicants who were originally sponsored under transitional rates but whose employer submitted an amended COS during an internal restructure or job title change.
-Check when your most recent COS was issued, not just when you originally arrived in the UK.
+Check when you were first sponsored, not just when a later COS was issued or when you originally arrived in the UK.

 Salary Sacrifice and the Threshold Calculation

-However, ensure your employer letter and payslips both clearly reflect the gross contractual salary, not just the take-home amount.
+Ensure your employer letter and payslips clearly reflect the salary figures used in the applicable assessment, not just the take-home amount.
 A payslip that only shows net pay without the gross figure can create confusion in a caseworker review.

 Timing Your Application Around a Pay Rise